Resurgence-VM-Development/Resurgence/SPEC.typ

 ```
 Removes $n$ amount of registers from `loc`, where $n$ is an unsigned 32-bit integer and `loc` is either `GLOBAL` or `LOCAL`.

-It is undefined behavior for $n$ to be greater than the amount of registers in `loc`.
+It SHALL be undefined behavior for $n$ to be greater than the amount of registers in `loc`.
 For example, if there are 2 GLOBAL registers, then `frame_free 3, GLOBAL`

 == Execution Control